Dolorama Weg: The Hut-To-Hut Trek for Beginners in the Dolomites

 There are plenty of choices in the Dolomites, so we can understand that it can be difficult to pick a hut-to-hut hike that suits you best.
 The Dolorama Trail is a great choice for a first introduction to the Dolomites.
 In comparison to the shorter Alta Via 1, the Dolorama Weg is technically much easier.

-If you're new to the world of hut-to-hut hikes but still eager to hit the trails, then the Dolorama Route is definitely the way to go.
+If you're new to the world of hut-to-hut hikes but still eager to hit the trails, then the Dolorama Weg is definitely the way to go.
 If you find yourself craving more after completing the journey, you'll be ready for your next adventure in the Dolomites, such as the slightly more southern Alta Via del Granito or the somewhat more rugged Palaronda Trek.

 Did you know that we can book all huts and refuges for the Dolorama Weg for you?
 Check out all our options here.